paymentwall/paymentwall.github.io/docs/payments-sdk-mobile-support_ps.md

 ## SpiderPipe support
 Paymentwall can help you to manage accounts for some optimized payment methods.
-By adding necessary information of your merchant account, we can help you with easy integration through Paymentwall SDK.
+By adding necessary information of your merchant account, we can help you with easy integration through Mobile SDK.

 **Which payment methods support SpiderPipe?**
 * [Alipay](/spiderpipe/alipay).